Skip to main content

-Terraform Components allow you to deploy Terraform from a public or connected repo, to provision infrastructure resources in customer installs.
+Terraform components allow you to deploy Terraform from a public or connected repo, to provision infrastructure resources in customer installs.

 Configuring a Terraform component